akhilpb001/snippet-ss/README.md

 `npm install --save snippet-ss`

-- All the styles are originaly scripted in less, its then transpiled into css and scss by the build command
+- All the styles are originally scripted in less, its then transpiled into css and scss by the build command
 - All the transpiled scripts will be committed for ease at the user end

 ## Demo page / tests

 `npm test`
+- The demo page must open in your default browser.
+- Else open tests/index.html in a browser.

 ## Transpiling less to css & scss